duckdb/duckdb-web/docs/extensions/autocomplete.md

 title: AutoComplete Extension
 ---

-This extension adds supports for autocomplete.
+This extension adds supports for autocomplete in the [CLI client](../api/cli).

 | Function                                | Description                                            |
 |:----------------------------------------|:-------------------------------------------------------|